This white paper addresses the following openfunds fields:

 Different purposes for Full Portfolio Holdings

-The following chart shows three exemplary use cases for full portfolio holdings.
-There might be more however, these three scenarios were those considered by the openfunds FPH working group.
+This section and Figure 1 below describe three exemplary use cases for full portfolio holdings information.
+Certainly, there are more, however, these three scenarios were those considered by the openfunds FPH working group in 2021/2022.

 Look through